wix-incubator/peninsula/README.md

 #### Basic Json Transformation
 Build a transformation configuration to describe the rules that later can be used for transforming one json into another.
-TransformationConfig represents a collection of copy configurations that each copyg one bit from the original json into the resulting json in a specific way.
+TransformationConfig represents a collection of copy configurations that each copy one bit from the original json into the resulting json in a specific way.

-In the example below `copyFields("id", "slug")` copies 2 fields id and slug as they are without making any changes to the property names of values.
+In the example below `copyFields("id", "slug")` copies 2 fields *id* and *slug* as they are without making any changes to the property names of values.
 It expects the value to be a primitive type.

 `copyField("name" -> "title")` copies the name field - but renames the property to *title*.